 - [At the dog park]

 - Casually walk your dog so that it ends up next to her and her dog.
 Let you dog interact with hers before beginning the conversation.
 Women love men who have dogs!
 If you have a dog, use it to your advantage.
+A good conversation topic is the health benefits that dogs give their owners.

 - [At the coffee shop]